Fudan-iGEM/2025-wiki/pages/measurement.md

 Following initial gating to isolate single-cell populations (for experimental details, please refer to our [Experiments](/experiments/#flow-cytometry-of-single-cell-yeast) page), a rigorous, batch-specific quality control (QC) filter was applied to distinguish true positive fluorescence from background noise and to normalize data.

 The non-fluorescent control strain, BY4741, was used to establish the noise threshold and generate corrected fluorescent intensity.
 Only single-cell events registering a fluorescence intensity above the BY4741 median in the designated channel were retained for downstream analysis, otherwise they were considered non-expressing or indistinguishable from background, and were thus discarded.
-The effectiveness of this filtration was monitored by calculating the retained event ratio (retained signal count / total event count), which served as the key sample-specific quality control metric (see supplemental table in [gitlab](https://gitlab.igem.org/2025/fudan/-/tree/main/measurement/cytoflex?ref_type=heads)).
+The effectiveness of this filtration was monitored by calculating the retained event ratio (retained signal count / total event count), which served as the key sample-specific quality control metric (see supplemental table in [gitlab folder](https://gitlab.igem.org/2025/fudan/-/tree/main/measurement/cytoflex?ref_type=heads)).

 $$
 \text{Corrected\_Fluorescence\_Intensity}_{\text{sample}} = \text{Raw\_Fluorescence\_Intensity}_{\text{sample}} - \text{Median\_Intensity}_{\text{BY4741}}